midlantica/LovelyBunchOfCoconuts/content/memes/capitalism/when-a-trades-with-b.md

 ![when-a-trades-with-b](/memes/capitalism/when-a-trades-with-b.png)

-When A Trades With B
+When a trades with b.